groupultra/sdk-public/docs/source/module_moobius.core.wand.rst

 ---------------------------------------------------------------------------------------------------------------------
 MoobiusWand.run(self, cls, background, \*kwargs)

 Starts a service or agent, either on the same process in a blocking infinite loop or on another process.
   Parameters:
-    cls: The  subclass of the Moobius class but NOT an instance. background=False: The If True, runs on another Process.
+    cls: A subclass of the Moobius class but NOT an instance. background=False: If True, runs on another Process.
-    **kwargs: The Kwargs passed to the constructor of cls.
+    **kwargs: Kwargs passed to the constructor of cls.
   Returns:
     The None.

     Example:
       >>> wand = MoobiusWand()
       >>> handle = wand.run(